Japan art and architecture tour

 Head to Kurashiki by train (1h10, 1 change, included in your offer).
 You will reach the island of Honshu via the longest bridge in the world comprising a road and a railway.

-Check-in at your ryokan 3* Tsurugata Ryokan or equivalent 3* in Kurashiki.
+Check-in at your ryokan 3* Tsurugata Ryokan or same category hotel3* in Kurashiki.

 Kurashiki, an old commercial metropolis lined with canals, will seduce you: